 Beyond pure academics, it can also help with motivation and understanding how a child learns best.
 That said, not every program meets expectations, especially if it’s too generic or doesn’t mesh with your child’s learning style.

-Why Some Parents Swear by It
+Why Some Parents See Results

 The Case for Extra Tuition